dthain/distsys-sp23/project.md

 of the goals and structure of the system, identification of the key *distributed systems* problem in the system, what languages and resources will be necessary to carry it out, and your plan for evaluating the system.
+Be sure to think about what *metrics* you will use to evaluate the system -- throughput, latency, scalability, runtime -- and sketch a notional graph of how you think that metric will change as the system size or load increases.
+(Of course, I don't expect you to know the actual results, but I want you to think about **what** you will measure and what orders of magnitude to expect.)
 The proposal should be about two full pages of text.
 The instructor will follow up with you to make sure that the project is of appropriate size and difficulty.
 **Submit this via the Assignments tab in Canvas.**